 The idea started when McCrorey was a freshman working with a classmate who had special needs.
-In her floral class, McCrorey noticed that the classmate, Gabby, was having the time of her life with the hands-on experience that the agriculture classes provided.
-After watching Gabby’s infectious smile throughout the day, she helped enroll Gabby into a local livestock show.
+In her floral class, McCrorey noticed that the classmate, Gabby, gravitated toward the hands-on experience that agriculture classes provided.
+After watching Gabby’s infectious smile throughout the day, McCrorey helped enroll Gabby into a local livestock show.
 McCrorey acted as Gabby’s buddy throughout the day and helped her show the pig.

 McCrorey said Gabby had the time of her life showing the pig — the joy seemed never-ending.
 After talking with her advisor, McCrorey wanted to share these kinds of opportunities with more young people.
 She set her sights on hosting a pig show specifically for kids with special needs.

 While motivation, enthusiasm, and a support structure were vital to McCrorey and her mission, it also needed money to come to fruition.
 According to Newton FFA Advisor Cecily Gunter, the community is considered to be 71 percent poverty.
 However, McCrorey was able to raise $7,000 through donations and sponsorships, which helped make the show free for the special needs exhibitors.
 Each participant received a medal and T-shirt.

 After securing the funds, McCrorey had to prepare for the event and consider the safety protocols f0r everyone involved.
 The show entry forms that were sent out to the students needed adjustments since this would not be a typical event.
 She worked with her Special Education Department to set up the form to be all encompassing for the students and their needs.